MSPCA-Angell Headquarters

 Make sure your dog knows how to swim

 Dogs are not all born to swim (some don’t even want to try).
-If you know you’ll be around water and want to ensure your pup is safe, it’s a good idea to gradually introduce them to swimming before you hit the lake.
-It is also better to introduce your pet to water when they are younger.
+If you know you’ll be around water and want to ensure your pup is safe, and it’s a good idea to gradually introduce them to swimming before you hit the lake.
+Introducing your pet to water when they are younger is also better.

 • Start by getting into the water with your pup and introducing them to shallow water.
-It will help your dog become more confident if he sees you in the water with him.
+If your dog sees you in the water with him, it will help him become more confident.

 • As your dog paddles with his front legs, gently lift his back legs to demonstrate how to float.

 • The most important thing is not to force it.
-Make sure your dog gets out of the water if he is nervous or scared.
+Ensure your dog gets out of the water if he is nervous or scared.
 Keeping your dog relaxed during water time is essential.

-• Also important: Learn CPR for dogs in case of an emergency.
+• Also important is to learn CPR for dogs in case of an emergency.

 Always know where your pet is when you’re near a body of water, whether it’s the backyard pool or the ocean.
 Many dogs do not enjoy swimming, and some breeds must be especially cautious when swimming (e.g., Bulldogs, Pugs, Shih-Tzus).
-These brachycephalic breeds have flat faces, short snouts, and large chests, making them tire out pretty quickly when they swim.
+These brachycephalic breeds have flat faces, short snouts, and large chests, making them tire out quickly when swimming.

-It is possible to get sick from the water’s salt, bacteria, and parasites.
-If your dog is swimming or playing in the ocean, in most cases, a few mouthfuls of salt water may only cause diarrhea.
+Your dog can get sick from the water’s salt, bacteria, and parasites.
+If your dog is swimming or playing in the ocean, a few mouthfuls of salt water may only cause diarrhea.
 But stop your dog from drinking if you see them gulping down seawater.

-You can prevent skin and paw irritation by rinsing your dog’s paws with fresh water after leaving the beach.
+Rinsing your dog’s paws with fresh water after leaving the beach can prevent skin and paw irritation.

-It is also important to monitor puppies carefully.
-Swimming may be exciting, but they’re still babies and will tire quickly.
+It is also essential to monitor puppies carefully.
+Although swimming may be exciting, puppies are still babies and will tire quickly.

 Additional symptoms include: